The Seattle Times: Joint Operating Agreement

 From 1983 to 2009, the Times and Seattle's other major paper, the Hearst-owned Seattle Post-Intelligencer, were run under a "Joint Operating Agreement" (JOA) whereby advertising, production, marketing, and circulation were controlled by the Times for both papers.
 The two papers maintained their own identities with separate news and editorial departments.

 The Times announced its intention to cancel the JOA in 2003, citing a clause in the JOA contract that three consecutive years of losses allowed it to pull out of the agreement.
 Hearst sued, arguing that a force majeure clause prevented the Times from claiming losses as reason to end the JOA when they result from extraordinary events (in this case, a seven-week strike by members of the Newspaper Guild).
 While a district judge ruled in Hearst's favor, the Times won on appeal, including a unanimous decision from the Washington State Supreme Court on June 30, 2005.
 Hearst continued to argue that the Times fabricated its loss in 2002.
 The two papers announced an end to their dispute on April 16, 2007.

 The JOA was terminated when the Post-Intelligencer ceased publication; its final printed edition was March 17, 2009.

-Content

-The Times contains different sections every day.
-Each daily edition includes Main News & Business, a NW section for the day, Sports, and any other sections listed below.